 The best way to determine whether you have a male or a female is to examine the inside of their molts.

-The ERT is a pricey tarantula that’s still difficult to find in the hobby, which drives the prices of getting one up.
+The Entre Rios Tarantula is a pricey spider that is still difficult to find in the hobby, which drives the prices of getting one up.

 You’ll often find a sling for around $100 each.
 Juveniles are sold for $150, give or take.
-Adult males are much more expensive, going for around $400; however, the most expensive specimens are adult females, which you’ll find for $750, give or take.
+Adult males are much more expensive, going for around $400; however, the most expensive specimens are adult females, which you’ll find for around $750.

 Behavior and Temperament